knewkarma-io/knewkarma/docs/source/installation.md

-# Installation Guide
+# Installation

-Get started with Knew Karma through the simple installation process, whether you prefer using a CLI, Python library, Docker, or GUI for Windows.
+Get started with Knew Karma through the simple installation process, whether you prefer using a CLI, Python library, or Docker.
 Follow these steps to get up and running.

 ## PyPI